-S&TC's reserves increased from £691,684 (31.12.20) to £817,550 as at 31 December 2021.
+WildFish's reserves declined from £817,550 (31.12.21) to £691,731 as at 31 December 2022.
+This decline reflected a planned draw down of surpluses generated in previous years.
 It should be noted that whilst the charity is a not-for-profit organisation the substantial increase in reserves in both 2020 and 2021 resulted from grants and donations being received to cover future project expenditure some of which was deferred due to COVID-19 restrictions.
-Consequently, it is anticipated 2022 expenditure will exceed income.
+Consequently, it is anticipated 2023 expenditure will exceed income.
+Our reserves stand in excess of our stated policy of providing six months' cover of business overheads.